Our approaches to the environment

 Reducing wastes

-Total emissions (waste + valuable resources) in 2022 were about 2,300 tons.
-Waste plastics (34%), paper (14%) and sawdust (13%).
+Total emissions (waste + valuable resources) in 2023 were about 2,100 tons.
+Waste plastics (34%), paper (15%) and sawdust (11%).
 We are reducing the amount of waste plastic through internal recycling, promoting thorough sorting, and increasing the material recycling rate*1.
+The material recycling rate for waste plastics increased from 9% in 2021 to 29% in 2023.
 Most of the paper is recycled as material.
 Most of the sawdust generated during the production of pencils is effectively used as bedding material for dairy and livestock farming.
 The recycling rate (including thermal recovery*2) is approximately 96%.

 1. *1.
 Material recycling is the reuse of waste as a raw material for products after being crushed, melted and otherwise processed.